graememckinley/Pathfinding/README.md

 ## General

+The goal for this project was to become comfortable working with graphs as well as implementing algorithms for solving practical problems.
+The main task was to consider all the different elements like desert, mountains, etc. and devise a plan to travel from a starting location to a safe house.
+To achieve this, Dijkstra's algorithm was implemented to find the shortest distance path and the shortest time path, and the Lagrangian Relaxation Based Aggregated Cost (LARAC) algorithm was implemented to find the shortest distance path subject to a health constraint.
+In addition to this, waypoint setting and a metro system for faster travel were also provided.

 ### GUI
 * **Menu:** The menu provides ways to navigate through maps and supports functionalities to modify the GUI visula output.
   * Control: basic command to manipulate the map.